betterscientificsoftware/bssw.io/Articles/Blog/Fellows2018Contributions.md

 ### Author bio

-Hai Ah Nam is Coordinator of the BSSw Fellowship Program, a member of the IDEAS-ECP team and a computational physicist at Los Alamos National Laboratory.
+Hai Ah Nam is Coordinator of the BSSw Fellowship Program, a member of the IDEAS-ECP team, and a computational physicist at Los Alamos National Laboratory.
 Her a background includes computational low-energy nuclear physics, large-scale scientific computing, and high-performance computing.
 She is leading the Trinity Center of Excellence, helping to improve critical NNSA Advanced Simulation and Computing ([ASC](https://www.lanl.gov/projects/advanced-simulation-computing) codes for [Trinity](https://www.lanl.gov/projects/trinity/index.php) and future architectures.
 She is an advocate for developer productivity and software sustainability and has been one of the organizers of the [DOE Performance, Portability and Productivity Annual Meetings](https://doep3meeting2019.lbl.gov) for three years.

 <!---